Danger Level: 1/5

 Understanding how cellar spider (daddy long legs) behave helps prevent infestations

-Cellar Spider (Daddy Long Legs) behavior and habitat
+Signs You Have Cellar Spider (Daddy Long Legs)

 Cellar spiders build messy, tangled webs in undisturbed areas and hang upside down waiting for prey.
 They're known to prey on other spiders, including black widows and hobo spiders.
 Old webs accumulate as they build new ones nearby rather than repairing damaged webs.